DDOT’s Urban Forestry Division (UFD) is in charge of planting, pruning, maintaining, and removing street trees lining the District’s streets.

 Pedestrian Safety and Work Zone Standards

-The District Department of Transportation (DDOT) Pedestrian Safety and Workzone Standards regulate the temporary occupancy of public space during construction on both private property and public space.
+DDOT's Pedestrian Safety and Workzone Standards regulate the temporary occupancy of public space during construction on both private property and public space.
 Refer to standards for Covered Walkways on Sidewalks for tree protection information during construction and the Covered Walkway Standard Drawings for specific construction details.